-Tax Information for 2020 Coverage
+Tax Information for 2022 Coverage

-If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2020, you will be getting a form in the mail by the first week of February 2021 called Form 1095-A with information about your insurance coverage.
-You will receive a 1095-A form even if you did not receive financial help (tax credits).
-See below to download our Frequently Asked Questions and a sample of Form 1095-A.
+If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2022, you will be getting a form in the mail by the first week of February 2023 called Form 1095-A with information about your insurance coverage.
+You will receive a 1095A form even if you did not receive financial help (premium tax credit).

 Know the forms you will be receiving:

-NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing 2020 federal tax returns and it will not be mailed out this year automatically.
+NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing federal tax returns and it will not be mailed out this year automatically.
 However, DSS is required to make IRS Form 1095-B available upon request and consumers who need a copy of the form can request it in one of the following ways:

 Important things to keep in mind about filing your taxes:

 Frequently Asked Questions

-Why do I need this information?
+1. Why do I need this information?

-I received financial help in 2020.
+2. I received financial help in 2022.
 Should I file taxes?

 YES.
-You must file a federal tax return for 2020 – even if you usually don’t file or your income is below the level requiring you to file.
+You must file a federal tax return for 2022 – even if you usually don’t file or your income is below the level requiring you to file.

-Could you pay a penalty?
+3. Could I pay a penalty?

-- For Tax Year 2020, the penalty or fee for not having health insurance coverage is $0.
+- For Tax Year 2022, the penalty or fee for not having health insurance coverage is $0.

 - For Tax Years 2018 and earlier, individuals without coverage during those years may be subject to a penalty.

-Why does my monthly payment (known as premium) amount on my Form 1095-A NOT match the premium amount on the bill I receive from my insurance company every month?
+4. Why does my monthly payment (known as premium) amount on my Form 1095-A NOT match the premium amount on the bill I receive from my insurance company every month?